Pepper Martin: World Series star

 The 1931 World Series was a rematch of the previous year's participants, pitting the Cardinals against the Philadelphia Athletics.
 Led by Connie Mack, the Athletics had won the previous two World Series and were heavily favored to win for a third consecutive year.
-They featured a lineup that included five future National Baseball Hall of Fame members in Mickey Cochrane, Jimmie Foxx, Lefty Grove, Waite Hoyt and Al Simmons.
+They featured five future Hall of Famers in Mickey Cochrane, Jimmie Foxx, Lefty Grove, Waite Hoyt, and Al Simmons.

-In Game 1 held at Sportsman's Park in St. Louis, Martin had three hits, including a double, a stolen base and drove in one run in a 6-2 loss to the ace of the Athletics staff, 31-game winning pitcher Lefty Grove.
+In Game 1 held at Sportsman's Park in St. Louis, Martin had three hits, including a double, a stolen base and drove in one run in a 6–2 loss to the ace of the Athletics staff, 31-game winning pitcher Lefty Grove.
 Martin proved to be the difference in Game 2 in what was otherwise a tight pitching duel between Bill Hallahan of the Cardinals and George Earnshaw for the Athletics.
-He scored the first run of the game in the second inning by stretching a single into a double when the ball was mishandled in the outfield, stealing third base, and then scoring on a sacrifice fly.
+Martin scored the first run of the game in the second inning by stretching a single into a double when the ball was mishandled in the outfield, stealing third base, and then scoring on a sacrifice fly.
 Martin added another run in the seventh inning when he hit a single, stole second base, took third base on a fielder's choice, and then scored on a squeeze bunt.
-Those would be the only runs of the game as Hallahan pitched a three-hit shutout to even the series at one win apiece.
+Those would be the only runs of the game as Hallahan pitched a three-hit shutout to even the series, 1–1.

-The series then moved to Shibe Park in Philadelphia for Game 3, where Martin had two hits, including a double and scored twice in a 5-2 Cardinals' victory over Grove.
-In Game 4, he produced the only two hits by the Cardinals as they lost to Earnshaw, 3-0.
-Martin almost single-handedly provided the offense for the Cardinals in Game 5, driving home four runs with two singles, a home run and a sacrifice fly, as the Cardinals triumphed 5-1.
+The series moved to Shibe Park in Philadelphia for Game 3, where Martin had two hits, including a double, and scored twice in a 5–2 Cardinals' victory over Grove.
+In Game 4, he produced the only two hits by the Cardinals as they lost to Earnshaw, 3–0.
+Martin almost single-handedly provided the offense for the Cardinals in Game 5, driving in four runs with two singles, a home run and a sacrifice fly, as the Cardinals triumphed 5–1.
 Although he was held hitless in the final two games of the series, he made an impressive catch to extinguish an Athletics two-run rally in the ninth inning of Game 7 to end the game and clinch the world championship for the Cardinals.

-He set a then record 12 hits in the series, including four doubles, a home run, five stolen bases and five runs batted in.
+Martin had a then-record 12 hits in the series, including four doubles, a home run, five stolen bases, and five runs batted in.
 Martin's .500 series batting average may have made the difference in the series outcome, as without him the Cardinals batted just .205 as a team.
-During the series, Martin was asked how he had learned to run so fast; he replied, "I grew up in Oklahoma, and once you start runnin' out there there ain't nothin' to stop you".
-Longtime major league manager, John McGraw, described Martin's performance as "the greatest individual performance in the history of the World Series."
+During the series, Martin was asked how he had learned to run so fast; he replied, "I grew up in Oklahoma, and once you start runnin' out there there ain't nothin' to stop you."
+Hall of Fame manager John McGraw described Martin's performance as "the greatest individual performance in the history of the World Series".
 In December, he was selected as male athlete of the year by the Associated Press.